MAIF/daikoku/manual/src/main/paradox/producerusage/1-apis.md

 Tags and categories are array of item, mostly used to filter apis.

 ### Visibililty and subscription
-Visibility can be
+Visibility can be:

 * public: everybody could see the complete api
 * public with authorization: everybody could see just a part of the api, in the catalog page (name, tags, categories and small desc.).
 Everybody could ask an access to see more to an admin of owner team.
 * private: Just authorized teams have access to the api.

-Subscription can be
+Subscription can be:

 * Automatic: all api subscriptions will be accepted automatically
 * Manual: api subscriptions will require an acceptance by a team admin